Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Problem Definition

 \section{Problem Definition}

 To facilitate discussion, we formalize the problem as shown in Fig.~\ref{fig:defs}.
 We use $id$ to refer to the placeholder names synthesized by the decompiler, and use $name$ to refer to meaningful names.
 A binary program consists of an id, a list of binary functions, and a call graph.
 The call graph is a set of edges from caller functions to callee functions.
-A decompiled function consists of an function id, the string of decompiled code, and a set of identifiers used in the function.
+A decompiled function consists of a function id, the string of decompiled code, and a set of identifiers used in the function.
 A name map is associated with a binary program.
 It takes as input the id of a function, the id of a variable in this function, and returns a meaningful name for the variable.
-The (fine-tuning) dataset $\mathcal{D}$ and the tool output $\mathcal{P}$ have the type of a list of pairs.
-Each pair consists of a binary program and the corresponding name map.
-In $\mathcal{D}$, the name map contains the groundtruth names, whereas the tool output contains the predicted names.
+The dataset of binary programs $\mathcal{D}$ has the type of a list of pairs.
+Each pair consists of a binary program and the corresponding name map containing the ground-truth names.

+We transform the decompiled code of a function to a program in a simple language to simplify the discussion.
+The language definition is shown in the lower part of Fig.~\ref{fig:defs}.
+The definitions are standard.
+Note that we omit most types of expressions and only focus on expressions containing an identifier~($id$) and a function call~($id(\mathcal{A})$).